x-i-a/xia-example-math-exam/README.md

 # X-I-A Mathematical Exam Website

-This is a website that generates printable PDFs for mathematical exams.
-The website is built using Python, Flask, and LaTeX.
+This is a website that generates printable PDFs for mathematical exams to demonstrate a full static frontend combine with API backend

 ## Usage